opensearch-project/data-prepper/data-prepper-plugins/grok-prepper/README.md

 All of the grok captures were wrapped in an outer key named `grokked`.<br></br>

 * `timeout_millis` (Optional): An `int` that specifies the maximum amount of time, in milliseconds, that matching will be performed on an individual Record before it times out and moves on to the next Record.
 Setting a `timeout_millis = 0` will make it so that matching a Record never times out.
+If a Record does time out, it will remain the same as it was when input to the grok prepper.
 Default value is `30,000`

 ## Metrics